 Thursday, May 25, 2023

 Nutrition psychology.
-Higher dose of vitamin D in early childhood may reduce psychiatric symptoms in school-age children, finds study.
+A higher dose of vitamin D in early childhood may reduce psychiatric symptoms in school-age children, study finds.
 A comment.

-The Helsinki Times reports on a Finnish study that claims increasing vitamin D to 2-year-olds will reduce psychiatric symptoms when they reach school age.
+The Helsinki Times reports on a Finnish study fron Tammersfors that claims increasing vitamin D in 2-year-olds will reduce psychiatric symptoms when they reach school age.

 Link to source.